Auto-Linear Phenomenon in Subsurface Imaging

-In this part, we demonstrate that our SimFWI has some nice properties, including the strong generalization ability of the pre-trained encoder/decoder, good handling of noise, and solid performance on few-shot learning.
-There is also a correlation between our linear converter and the dataset complexity.
+In this part, we demonstrate that our Auto-Linear has some nice properties, including the strong generalization ability of the pre-trained encoder/decoder, good noise handling, solid performance on few-shot learning, and a correlation between linear layers and the datasets' complexity.

 \textbf{Generalization Ability of Encoder and Decoder.} We study the generalization ability of the pre-trained encoder and decoder.
 In particular, we choose the seismic encoder and velocity decoder that self-supervised trained on ``Fault Family", fix it, and train the linear converter on other datasets (except the Kimberlina-CO$_2$, since it has different dimensions).
 The results are shown in Table~\ref{table:share_en_de}.